James Edwards (basketball): Professional career

-Los Angeles Lakers
+Los Angeles Lakers (1977)

 Edwards was selected by the Los Angeles Lakers in the 3rd round (46th overall) of the 1977 NBA draft.
 As a rookie, he was forced to become the team's starting center just a few minutes into the season opener against the Milwaukee Bucks, when starter Kareem Abdul-Jabbar broke his right hand in a fight with rookie Kent Benson.

 He led the team with averages of 17.1 points and 8.2 rebounds per game, until Abdul-Jabbar returned after missing the first 21 contests of the season.
 On December 13, the Lakers needed to find a replacement for suspended power forward Kermit Washington, so Edwards was traded along with shooting guard Earl Tatum and cash considerations to the Indiana Pacers, in exchange for small forward Adrian Dantley and center Dave Robisch.

-Indiana Pacers
+Indiana Pacers (1977–1981)

 Edwards enjoyed arguably his most productive years with the Indiana Pacers.
 He became the franchise's highest-scoring center, averaging 15.9 points over four seasons and also posted 7.5 rebounds per contest.
 The Pacers reached the playoffs for the first time in the 1980–81, under head coach Jack McKinney, and were swept 0–2 by the Philadelphia 76ers in the first round.

-Cleveland Cavaliers
+Cleveland Cavaliers (1981–1983)

 On May 26, 1981, he was signed as a veteran free agent by the Cleveland Cavaliers, with the Pacers receiving a 1981 second round draft pick (#36-Ray Blume) and a 1982 second round draft choice (#40-Guy Morgan) as compensation.

 He spent parts of two seasons, averaging 16.0 points and 7.4 rebounds per game.
-On February 7, 1983, Cavaliers owner Ted Stepien desperately needed money to pay the team's payroll, so Edwards was traded along with a 1983 1st round draft pick (#21-Greg Kite) to the Phoenix Suns in exchange for power forward Jeff Cook, a 1983 1st round draft pick (#20-Roy Hinson), a 1983 3rd round draft choice (#67-Derrick Hord) and $425,000 dollars in cash.
+On February 7, 1983, Cavaliers owner Ted Stepien desperately needed money to pay the team's payroll, so Edwards was traded along with a 1983 1st round draft pick (#21-Greg Kite) to the Phoenix Suns in exchange for power forward Jeff Cook, a 1983 1st round draft pick (#20-Roy Hinson), a 1983 3rd round draft choice (#67-Derrick Hord) and $425,000 in cash.

-Phoenix Suns
+Phoenix Suns (1983–1988)

 Edwards was a key contributor with the Phoenix Suns, averaging 14.7 points and 5.6 rebounds per game.
 On February 24, 1988, he was traded to the Detroit Pistons in exchange for center Ron Moore and a 1991 second-round draft pick (#46-Richard Dumas).

-Detroit Pistons
+Detroit Pistons (1988–1991)

 Edwards played four seasons with the Detroit Pistons.
 He was a key reserve of the consecutive champion in 1989 and 1990 Detroit Pistons' Bad Boys squads, starting most of the team's games in 1990.
+On June 7 of that year, during Game 2 of the 1990 NBA Finals, Edwards scored a team-leading 26 points during a 105–106 loss to Portland.
+The Pistons would go on to win the series in five games.

 He averaged 11.2 points and 3.6 rebounds as a Piston.
-His Fu Manchu mustache and stoic demeanor, inspired his nickname of Buddha.
+His horseshoe moustache and stoic demeanor, inspired his nickname of Buddha.